Continued from New Emotions Wrestle Old Thoughts!

 “Even if Hilary calls you to come back to work at the factory, there are no guarantees that you won’t get laid off again.
 It might be hard at first but it will get easier as you learn more about how things work here.
 This will never get easier for you if you don’t.
 It will only get harder.
 I guarantee it,” George said.

 My head was spinning before but, after everything he said, it was really spinning now!
 The idea of going to school frightened me to death.
 My Low German thoughts were resisting the idea, but his point was starting to sink in deep.

 I heard the door open, looked up, and saw a pregnant Low German lady with nine kids walking in.
 She looked right at me, then George, then me again, and looked down quickly before making eye contact with George.

 I thought, “ha li dietschjott!
-(Holly crap!)
-Of course this would happen and I am an idiot for thinking that it wouldn’t!”
+(Holy crap!)
+Of course, this would happen and I am an idiot for thinking that it wouldn’t!”
 Click here to continue reading my story.